 - Eclipse CDT with a J-Link or P&E support, e.g. the GNU MCU Eclipse plugins (they are used e.g. in NXP Kinetis Design Studio) or the NXP MCUXpresso IDE (I’m using 10.3.1 in this article)

 On the server PC I need to start the GDB server (see Command Line Debugging with GDB).

 For Segger I can use the JLinkGDBServerCL (Command Line) or JLinkGDBServer (GUI).
 On Windows it uses a GUI which shows the configuration:

 Then it will wait for a remote debugger connection:

 For P&E I have to start the ‘pegdbserver_console’:

-You need to know the hostname (or IP address) of that host machine in the next step.
-In my case the host machine has the following IP address: 192.168.0.112.
+You need to know the hostname (or IP address) of the machine which runs the server in the next step.
+In my case the server machine has the following IP address: 192.168.0.112.